 On screen, Winter's Tale is a stripped down version of the book.
 What it ends up is akin to David Lynchs Dune (1984), which attempted to squeeze a massively complex story down into a two-and-a-half hour film and only ended up with fragments of themes and characters.
 Like Dune, which was far better told as the tv mini-series Dune (2000), you suspect that the better destination for Winter's Tale would be on the small screen.
 Akiva Goldsman has deleted whole sections, especially during the early sections of Peter Lakes life we jump from his being set adrift on a model yacht to his being pursued by Pearlys gang, removing the entire story of his childhood and street education and how he fell out with the Short Tail Gang.
 Missing are a number of major characters such as the bridge-builder Jackson Mead, the heiress Hardesty Maratta and Mayor Praeger de Pinto.
 There is also elimination of some of the later elements of the book such as Peters transmogrification into a character given the task of remembering all the names of the dead and as being instrumental in the millennial apocalypse that ends up restoring New York City.
-The film does however give us the addition of one character Will Smiths Judge, who turns out to be Lucifer, which Akiva Goldsman says he added to explain more about Pearlys character.
+The film does however give us the addition of one character Will Smiths Judge, who turns out to be Lucifer, which Goldsman says he added to explain more about Pearlys character.

-The publicity department skipped the difficulty of labelling by simply selling Winter's Tale to audiences as a magical romance (it was released on Valentines Day of 2014), although you would argue that the romance is only part of the book.
-The film seems to exist in a blurred world where the fantastical hovers at the borderland of the real world horses that are mystical spirits with phantom wings, Pearly a demon tasked with preventing miracles from happening in peoples lives, and where mystical auguries, fate and predestination are very real things.
-Some aspects of the film are more clear when you read the novel here Beverly is constantly seeing patterns of light but in the book it is more clear that these are possible hallucinations caused by the heightened mental state of her illness; Peter falls off the bridge and loses his memory until he eventually regains it in the present where you gain the impression he was wandering around amnesiac for about a century, whereas in the book he actually succeeds in travelling through time.
+The publicity department skipped the difficulty of labelling by simply selling Winter's Tale to audiences as a magical romance (it was released on Valentines Day of 2014), although you would argue that the romance is only a small part of the book.
+The film seems to exist in a blurred world where the fantastical hovers at the borderland of the real world horses that are mystical spirits with phantom wings, Pearly as a demon tasked with preventing miracles from happening in peoples lives, and where mystical auguries, fate and predestination are very real things.
+Some aspects of the film are more clear when you read the novel here Beverly is constantly seeing patterns of light but in the book it becomes apparent that these are possible hallucinations caused by her illness.
+Peter falls off the bridge and loses his memory until he eventually regains it in the present the film leaves you with the impression he was wandering around amnesiac for about a century, whereas in the book he actually travels through time.

 Winter's Tale seems uneven at times.
 Part of this is the sprawling and difficult nature of the book.
 The other is some of the actors.
 Colin Farrell comes to the film with too much in the way of association with bad boy roles and I could never quite buy him as the hopelessly lost romantic.
 You keep expecting the sly Colin Farrell twinkle to emerge during the romantic scenes but he remains intently serious, something that never much suits Farrell as an actor.
-Similarly, Jessica Brown Findlay is a name on the rise as a result of tvs Downton Abbey (2010-5) but here she seems pretty but distant.
+Jessica Brown Findlay was a name on the rise as a result of tvs Downton Abbey (2010-5) but here she seems pretty but distant.
 The two never seem to much connect and ignite the screen with their passion and epic love story.

 Nevertheless, where Winter's Tale succeeds is less as a broad and satisfying story, much of which is due to trying to make cinema out of a difficult novel, but rather in its individual moments.
 The leads dont spark much in their performances but what you notice is that the romance is beautifully written and crafted.
 It is, you feel, a story that Akiva Goldsman cared about and takes the time to invest feeling in the scenes, building everything around the two lovers in the lighting and the intimacy of his direction.
 The film works less well in the latter half set in the present-day where the story shifts from what Mark Helprin had intended as the apocalyptic and redemptive towards the schmaltzy and feelgood and its wheeling into place the happenings of fate, which take in too many chunks of New Age mysticism.